 1) Tinker with the Keyboard’s Essential Features

-If you can connect it with your iPhones or computer, do it so that you can access a wide range of musical pieces to play with.
-You should also master its basic functions like the EQ function and its stereo function to produce nuances in sound.
+If you can connect it to your iPhone or computer, go ahead and access a wide range of musical pieces.
+Master basic functions like the EQ and stereo features to create nuanced sound.

-Check for its built-in metronomes as well as its record and playback functions.
-You can also check for its accompaniment tracks as well as its visual aids for scales and chords.
-Mastering how to toy with these features will facilitate the learning process for you.
+Check for its built-in metronomes, record, and playback functions.
+Look for accompaniment tracks and visual aids for scales and chords.
+Mastering these features will help you learn faster.

 2) Learn the Correct Posture and Positions of Fingers and Hands

-So, before even trying to tinker with the keys of the keyboard, try to shop around for the perfect bench.
-Once you’ve got one, your tutor will teach you how to position your legs and knees under the keyboard.
-Your tutor will also tell you to keep your feet grounded.
-You can find the most comfortable position for your legs by adjusting the bench as needed.
+Before you tinker with the keys, shop for the perfect bench.
+Once you have one, your tutor will show you how to position your legs and knees under the keyboard and encourage you to keep your feet grounded.
+Adjust the bench to find the most comfortable position for your legs.

 Afterward, your tutor will teach you how to position your hands on the keyboard.
-Position your fingers on the white keys while keeping your hands off the keyboard.
-Relax your hands and position your fingertips slightly downward.
-Maintain your arms and forearms at a right angle.
-Your body should not be tense enough, and you should move your body forward, using only half part of the bench.
+Place your fingers on the white keys while keeping your hands relaxed and slightly hovering.
+Keep your arms and forearms at a right angle.
+Ensure your body stays relaxed, moving forward using only half of the bench.

 3) Learn the Different Notes

-Whether you are using an acoustic piano or digital piano, you will find the same notes on the keys.
-Each key represents a certain musical note and a unique pitch.
-Seven notes comprise the musical alphabet.
-These notes are A, B, C. D. E, F, and G or do-re-mi-fa-sol-la-si.
-As a beginner, it would be helpful if you would mark each key with its corresponding note.
-In this way, you will easily remember each note on the keyboard.
+Using either an acoustic or digital piano, you’ll find the same notes on the keys.
+Each key matches a specific musical note and pitch.
+The musical alphabet includes seven notes: A, B, C, D, E, F, and G or do-re-mi-fa-sol-la-si.
+For beginners, marking each key with its note can help you remember them easily.

 4) Understand the White Keys

-After gaining some rudimentary knowledge about the notes, you will also come to learn about the white keys of the keyboard.
-The white keys represent whole notes without any accident.
-Accidentals are sharps and flats.
-These white keys represent the seven natural notes (C, D, E, F, G, A, B).
-The sequence of notes above belongs to the Key of C.
+Once you understand the basic notes, you’ll learn about the white keys on the keyboard.
+These keys represent whole notes without sharps or flats, covering the seven natural notes: C, D, E, F, G, A, and B. This sequence is part of the Key of C.

-The Key of C consists of the above-mentioned notes.
-If you want to know which notes are played in any given song, you can check out its key.
-So, if you have a song in the Key of C, then you would get an idea that all the notes that you would play belong to the Key of C.
+The Key of C includes the mentioned notes.
+To find out which notes are in a song, check its key.
+If a song is in the Key of C, all the notes you play will belong to the Key of C.

 5) Understand the Black Keys